developer-zebra/developer-zebra-site/src/emdk-for-xamarin/2-7/guide/nuget/index.md

 ## Visual Studio 2017 for Windows

 ### Installing the NuGet Package (beta)
-1. [Download the EMDK For Xamarin NuGet file](https://github.com/zebra-stage/zebra-stage.github.io/blob/master/emdk-for-xamarin/nuget/Symbol.XamarinEMDK.2.7.0.76-rc.nupkg?raw=true) and save to a local folder.
+1. [Download the EMDK for Xamarin NuGet file](https://github.com/zebra-stage/zebra-stage.github.io/blob/master/emdk-for-xamarin/nuget/Symbol.XamarinEMDK.2.7.0.76-rc.nupkg?raw=true) and save to a local folder.

 2. From within a project, right-click the project name and select `Manage NuGet Packages...` from the menu:
 	![img](win-manage-nuget.jpg)